wbeebe/EspressifProjects/v5/dualblink/README.md

 ## Example Output

-As you run the example, you will see the LED blinking, according to the previously defined period.
-For the addressable LED, you can also change the LED color by setting the `pStrip_a->set_pixel(pStrip_a, 0, 16, 16, 16);` (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the `blink.c` file.
+As you run the application you will see both LEDs blinking, according to their previously defined periods.

 ```
 Hard resetting via RTS pin...